nmsoikat/useful-git-command/git-stash.md

 - `git stash pop`
 - `git stash clear`

-`git stash apply stash@{0}` To apply the stash. but not removed from the stash list.
+`git stash apply stash@{0}` To apply the stash without removing it from the stash list.

 `git stash drop stash@{0}` To remove stash from the stash list

 `git stash pop` To apply and drop.
-It apply latest stash.
+It will apply the latest stash.

 `git stash clear` To drop all stash from the stash list